-Toph learned that Sokka was returning from one last trip to the Northern Water Tribe before retirement, traveling on a merchant ship with some Water Tribe friends and one of his sons.
+Toph learned that Sokka was returning from one last trip to the Northern Water Tribe before retirement, traveling on a merchant ship with some Water Tribe friends and one of his daughters.

 After assuring him that he had nothing to do with her stress, she explained her latest troubles with Lin.
 Sokka had met Lin on many occasions and gotten along well with her, swapping stories and comparing armor.
 To hear that the women had come to a standstill did not surprise him.

 Once Toph had finished her story and the expected pause settled on the pair, Sokka "hmm"-ed and scratched his chin.
 She felt his weight shift from has bad leg to his good one.
 Toph realized with a surge of guilt that she probably should have at least invited him inside before dumping her tragic life story on his shoulders.
 He, however, seemed to think little of her less-than-hospitable welcome.